tremho/odp-documentation/guide_book/src/how/ec/battery/11b-unit_tests.md

 ### Run the tests

-The command `cargo test -p mock_battery` should show you that 1 test sucessfully ran.
+The command `cargo test -p mock_battery` should show you that 1 test successfully ran.
 It will not report an 'ok' because the test was forced to exit due to the nature of the test helper before the `#[test]` process returned.

 ```
 running 1 test